-When my husband and I posted a picture of a simple heat shield we made from corrugated metal, I had someone ask me to do it for her in her husband’s home gym.
+When my husband and I posted a picture of a simple heat shield we made from corrugated metal, I had someone ask me to do something similar in her husband’s home gym.
 Frankly, I blew her off at first… I mean I get those comments all the time.
 I was certain she wasn’t serious.
-The third time she contacted me about it, I figure she might mean it.
+The third time she contacted me about it, I figure she might actually mean it.
 So I went over and had a look.

 It makes me so happy when people put their trust in me to recreate a room in their home, especially when it is for a loved one or someone in their lives who they know will appreciate this gesture.
-When it comes to me personally, I was inspired by many things when it came to going down this avenue.
-One of the main things was through online videos and tutorials.
-There was one in particular that stood out to me, where the person redecorating the room mentioned how they were advised to purchase the best Treadmill in India by ProductExpert, which was their first step in creating a home gym for themselves.
-See, we all have to start somewhere. when it came to my client, she wanted to surprise her husband with a “new” gym for Valentine’s Day.
+She wanted to surprise her husband with a “new” gym for Valentine’s Day.

 So fun!
 She had some jerseys and sports equipment she wanted to display too.
-We decided on flat metal instead of corrugated. and I ordered custom cut steel sheets… well those took forever and when I finally got them, they were cut wrong.
+We decided on flat metal instead of corrugated. and I ordered custom cut steel sheets… well those took forever and when I finally got them, they were insanely heavy and then also cut wrong.
 Ugh… I can’t cut steel.
 Plan B…

-HVAC store to the rescue!
-I bought 4×8 sheets of flashing (which I wanted in the first place but didn’t know where to find them) and attached them to the wall using sheet metal screws and my fabulous Ryobi drill/driver at the studs.
+HVAC supply store to the rescue!
+I bought 4’x8′ sheets of flashing (which is honestly what I wanted in the first place but didn’t know where to find them) and attached them to the wall using sheet metal screws and my fabulous Ryobi drill/driver at the studs.
 (I used a nail to punch a starter hole just so the screw didn’t slide out of place):